Juniper/contrail-specs/5.1/neutron_FWaaSv2.md

 The idea here is to map that FWaaS v2 model to the new firewall policy model recently
 [introduced in Contrail](../blob/master/specs/fw_security_enhancements.md).
-As describe above, the FWaaS v2 model introduced **three** new resources and **two** can be map directly to the Contrail firewall security mode:
+As describe above, the FWaaS v2 model introduced **three** new resources we can map to the Contrail firewall security mode:

 * Firewall rule: